 Fall is almost here, and we all know what that means: military ball season!

 Military balls are fun nights out with your spouse.
 Unfortunately, between dresses, shoes and accessories, one night of fun can be costly.
 But it doesn’t have to be.

 Before hitting the department stores and preparing to max out your credit cards, try the following tips.
 By taking advantage of shopping opportunities on base, military discounts off base and friends who wear the same size as you, it’s possible to show up at the military ball looking great without going broke.

 Many military bases have thrift shops, most of which are operated by the base spouses' organization or the services' relief society (like the Navy-Marine Corps Relief Society), and profits support charitable causes like scholarships and youth activities.
 You never know what you can find at a thrift shop, so check it out and see what you can come up with.

-Operation Ball Gown is an event that gives spouses of active duty service members an opportunity to choose a formal ball gown for free.
-For example, in 2018, Parris Island's Operation Ball Gown event is September 25.
+Operation Ball Gown is an event that gives spouses of active-duty service members an opportunity to choose a formal ball gown for free.
+For example, the 2019 Parris Island Operation Ball Gown event was September 25.
 Check with your local base to see if they offer a similar event.

 Military Discounts Off Base